simonsobs/soauth/docs/README.md

 <img src="../soauth/app/apple-touch-icon.png" width="128px" />

 Looking for API Docs?
 Run `pdoc --docformat=numpy soauth` on the command line.
 We do not maintain a hosted copy of the documentation at this time.
+Full developer documentation for the API is available at `/docs` on the main server.

 Statement of Need
 -----------------